sclaggett/Literate/literate/Parser.md

 }
 ```

 **Check if source exists.** The first step is to make sure the source file exists.
-We don't want to fail if a source isn't found so simply issue a warning, move the source to the process list, and continue around the loop.
+We don't want to fail if a source isn't found so simply issue a warning, move the source to the processed list, and continue around the loop.

 @code [parser] Check if source exists
 ```cpp